Jerry Rawlings, Ghana's unlikely democrat, dies at 73

 Today, Ghana is considered one of West Africa’s most mature democracies and regularly sees power change hands between its two main parties.

-A presidential election is scheduled for Dec.
-7 between incumbent Nana Akufo-Addo, main challenger John Mahama, Akufo-Addo’s predecessor whom he defeated at the polls in 2016, and other smaller party candidates.

-The source at the presidency said Rawlings had died on Thursday morning, but provided no further details.
+John Mahama, leader of the National Democratic Congress (NDC) party that Rawlings founded, said in a Twitter message he had suspended campaigning for the Dec.
+7 presidential election.

+The election will pit Akufo-Addo against his main challenger Mahama, a former president who lost to Akufo-Addo in a 2016 election, and other candidates from smaller parties.

 Rawlings first came to power in the 1979 coup when he was an air force lieutenant.
-He transferred power to civilian rule soon after but then led another coup two years later, decrying the overnment’s corruption and weak leadership.
+He transferred power to civilian rule soon after but then led another coup two years later, decrying government corruption and weak leadership.

 From 1981 to 1993, he ruled as chairman of a joint military-civilian government.
 In 1992 he was elected president under a new constitution, taking up that office the following year.

-As president, he liberalised Ghana’s economy, encouraging investment in the country’s oil and gold sectors.
+As president, he liberalised Ghana’s economy, encouraging investment in the oil and gold sectors.

 In 2001, he handed over power to John Kufour of the opposition party who had defeated Rawlings’ vice president in the previous year’s election.

-After stepping down, Rawlings remained a power broker in Ghanian politics while serving in various international diplomatic posts, including as the African Union’s representative in Somalia.
+After stepping down, Rawlings remained a power broker in Ghanaian politics while serving in various international diplomatic posts, including as the African Union’s representative in Somalia.

+“Africa has lost a stalwart of Pan-Africanism and a charismatic continental statesman,” AU Commission chair Moussa Faki said on Twitter.

-Reporting by Christian Akorlie; Writing by Aaron Ross; Editing by Bate Felix and Frances Kerry/Mark Heinrich
+Reporting by Christian Akorlie; Writing by Aaron Ross; Editing by Bate Felix, Mark Heinrich and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.